aodhanlutetiae/dj_recsys/index.md

 # dj_recsys

 A collection of resources as part of an introduction to recommender systems, for journalists.
-Comments and recommendations welcome, to [@aodhanlutetiae](https://twitter.com/aodhanlutetiae/)
+Comments and recommendations welcome to [@aodhanlutetiae](https://twitter.com/aodhanlutetiae/)

 ---